 - The platform you choose should allow for customised searches

-One of the significant copy trading websites is eToro, but there are lots to choose from, and it’s worth spending as much time as you can looking for the right platform before you begin trading.
-Remember that whichever site you choose should match your strategic priorities: if you’d like to follow a high-risk strategy to maximise the chances of returns, for example, it’s important to only ever choose a site that allows you to sort potential traders by risk appetite.
+One of the significant copy trading websites is eToro, but there are many to choose from, and it’s worth spending as much time as you can looking for the right platform before you begin trading.
+Remember that whichever site you choose should match your strategic priorities.
+If you’d like to follow a high-risk strategy to maximise the chances of returns, for example, it’s important to choose a site that allows you to sort potential traders by risk appetite.

 Why Tactical Forex Trading Makes Sense

-Forex trading is something that many people do for a whole host of reasons: whether it’s ensuring that you have enough cash in your pocket for a foreign holiday or enabling your business to take on new contracts, there are many reasons why it occurs.
+Forex trading is something that many people do for a variety of reasons.
+Whether it’s ensuring that you have enough cash in your pocket for a foreign holiday or enabling your business to take on new contracts, there are many reasons why you might invest in foreign currency.
 But it can also be done as a speculative investment, and that’s where strategic Forex trading comes into play.
 By taking a tactical approach to your Forex investment, you can design a system that’s repeatable and re-usable over time.
-Incorporating your preferences, such as your attitude to risk, as the strategy will increase the chances that your investment will play out in the way you want it to.
+Incorporating your preferences, such as your attitude to risk, into the strategy will increase the chances that your investment will play out in the way you want it to.